burtlo/topics-in-ruby/section_01.md

 method is well known and the implementation is fairly sound it is not the original implementation.

-    > Consider the situation where the next version of Ruby changes the > functionailty of `capitalize`.
-This overriden method defaults now to an > incorrect implementation.
+> Consider the situation where the next version of Ruby changes the >
+> functionality of `capitalize`.
+This overridden method defaults now to an
+> incorrect implementation.

 So, while a desirable monkey-patching option it is not truly sound unless we were able to create this new method while still having a reference to the